| Title: | Partially Balanced Incomplete Block Designs |

 Kush Sharma, Davinder Kumar Garg

-If we omit the same number of rows, say t rows, from the top and the bottom of the Circulant matrix, such that we are left with atleast two rows, the resulting arrangement of rows is a Youden-m square.
+If the same number of rows, say , are omitted from the top and bottom of a Circulant matrix such that at least two rows remain, the resulting arrangement forms a Youden-m square.

 n |